Skip to content

 Conclusion

-In this tutorial, you’ve learned how to read ETH and WETH balances, wrap ETH into WETH, and unwrap WETH back to ETH using a local Tatara fork.
+In this tutorial, you’ve learned how to read ETH and bvbEth balances, wrap ETH into bvbEth, and unwrap bvbEth back to ETH using a local Katana fork.
 These are fundamental operations for interacting with DeFi applications on Katana.

-The ability to convert between ETH and WETH is essential for participating in DeFi protocols, as most require tokens to conform to the ERC20 standard.
+The ability to convert between ETH and bvbEth is essential for participating in DeFi protocols, as most require tokens to conform to the ERC20 standard.
+Additionally, bvbEth provides yield-bearing capabilities that can enhance your DeFi strategies.
 With this knowledge, you’re now ready to explore more complex interactions with Katana’s “money legos.”